Polar Bear Paws

 Notes

 Form only a few at a time.
-The caramel softens to room temperature pretty easily, so I recommend taking only a few out of the refrigerator at a time when dipping them in the chocolate, otherwise they can get gooey and not hold their shape.
+The caramel softens to room temperature pretty quickly, so I recommend taking only a few out of the fridge at a time when dipping them in the chocolate, otherwise they can get gooey and not hold their shape.

-Candy melts are preferred over white chocolate chips.
-You can use white chocolate chips (as seen in the video) instead of Candy Melts or CandiQuik Almond Bark, BUT you’ll need to mix the melted chocolate with a bit of coconut oil to ensure it hardens and sets properly.
+Melting wafers are preferred over white chocolate chips.
+You can use white chocolate chips instead of melting wafers, BUT you’ll need to mix the melted chocolate with a bit of coconut oil to ensure it hardens and sets properly.

 Nutrition